Sheco/dotfiles/README.md

 ## tmux

-Tmux is a terminal multiplexer, which means I can have multiple shell command lines in a single window/connection.
+`tmux` is a terminal multiplexer, which means I can have multiple shell command lines in a single window/connection.

 Install:
 ```